bmeshell/Upload_General/readme.md

 # Upload General

+Upload General is what happens when Upload Colonel gets promoted.
 This project is a lightweight tool to upload batches of local .json files as FHIR instances to a remote FHIR server.

 It is based on the [DaVinci pdex-formulary-sample-data](https://github.com/HL7-DaVinci/pdex-formulary-sample-data) project.